mandyh101/node-notes-app/README.md

 ## Commands
 Once linked, you can begin using the CLI with `notes-app` as your prefix. e.g. running `notes-app` in the terminal will execute your javascipt file with node.

+`notes-app --help` to see a list of available commands